 Just like WordPress, the installation is pretty much straightforward.
 Users just have to download the latest version from the official site and follow the installation guide.
 It takes a few minutes more to install Drupal, but you shouldn’t have problems during the process.

 The interesting part about the installation is that Drupal offers special installation packages.
 So, in case you already know what type of site you are going for, you can automatically install particular modules with Drupal.

 Do you want a simple or complex content management system?
 It probably depends on what do you want to achieve with your website, but it’s just natural that everyone wants a simple system that can still get you what you want.
 How do WordPress and Drupal play in this field?

 WordPress is beginner-friendly and easy to understand.
-Even if you’re a complete newbie, you will still be able to install a site on your own and publish posts without problems.
+Even if you’re a complete newbie, you will still be able to create a blog on your own and publish posts without problems.
 Just by investigating user interfaces, going through menus and options, you will be able to modify the look & feel of your new website.

 Once you decide to do more with your blog, you will have to learn new things about WordPress.
 But with so many online resources it won’t take much until you start using the platform like a pro.